suresoftware/october-power-seo/README.md

 ### **SEO Blog Post**
-Put the component in the page with the blogPost component and pass the post as a parameter
+Put the component in the page with the SeoBlogPost component and pass the post as a parameter

 ``````````````````
     {% component 'blogPost' %}